top of page

 Step 3: Design for Measurable Outcomes

-Modern VR platforms allow you to track metrics like task completion time, error rates, and decision-making speed.
+Modern VR platforms allow tracking metrics like task completion time, error rates, and decision-making speed.
 Align your VR training goals with measurable KPIs to demonstrate ROI clearly.

 Step 4: Pilot Before You Scale